aws/aws-cdk-rfcs/text/0497-glue-l2-construct.md

 1. **Scheduled Triggers**

-Schedule triggers are a way for developers to create jobs using cron expressions.
-We’ll provide daily, weekly, and monthly convenience functions, as well as a custom function that will allow developers to create their own custom timing using the [existing event Schedule object](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_events.Schedule.html) without having to build their own cron expressions.
-(The L2 will extract the expression that Glue requires from the Schedule object).
-The trigger method will take an optional description and list of Actions which can refer to Jobs or crawlers via conditional types.
+You can create scheduled triggers using cron expressions.
+This construct provides daily, weekly, and monthly convenience functions, as well as a custom function that allows you to create your own custom timing using the [existing event Schedule class](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_events.Schedule.html) without having to build your own cron expressions.
+The L2 extracts the expression that Glue requires from the Schedule object.
+The constructor takes an optional description and a list of jobs or crawlers as actions.

 ```ts
 // Create Daily Schedule at 00 UTC